rosen-bridge/Catalyst-Fund10/F10-RewardModelAndTokenomicsOfRosenBridge.md

 - **Initial Liquidity Bootstrapping (Ergo and Cardano)**: 10% of the total token supply, aimed at providing liquidity for the bridge's initial launch.

-- **Future Liquidity Bootstrapping (New Chains)**: 38.5% of the total token supply reserved for liquidity on new chains, ensuring the bridge's expansion and interoperability.
+- **Future Liquidity Bootstrapping (New Chains)**: 38.5% of the total token supply is reserved for liquidity on new chains, ensuring the bridge's expansion and interoperability.
 This fund is locked and will not be unlocked until the bridge grows to new ecosystems.
-In new ecosystems this will be used to raise liquidity on public markets minimizing the friction and liqudity of RSN across major crypto assets.
+In new ecosystems, this will be used to raise liquidity on public markets minimizing the friction and liquidity of RSN across major crypto assets.

-- **Event-Based Emission (Rewards)**: 25% of the total token supply allocated for event-based rewards, with 70% of this portion going to Watchers.
-Rewards are a flexible parameter and can be changed to optimize rewards in different environment and accelerate adoption of the Rosen framework.
+- **Event-Based Emission (Rewards)**: 25% of the total token supply is allocated for event-based rewards, with 70% of this portion going to Watchers.
+Rewards are a flexible parameter and can be changed to optimize rewards in different environments and accelerate the adoption of the Rosen framework.
 This is where the rewards for Watchers come from, incentivizing them to monitor and report on the bridge's activities.

 - **Passive Staking**: 2.5% of the total token supply for staking rewards, which can also be an additional source of rewards for token holders who participate in staking.